- PREST/CRIC Studies in Science, Technology and Innovation series

 Chapter 5: Globalization, Regionalization and ‘Scales of Integration’: US IT Industry Investment in Southeast Asia

-Neil M. Coe INTRODUCTION This chapter explores the spatial complexity of transnational corporation (TNC) organizational structures through an investigation into the growth strategies of US-based IT ﬁrms in the Asia–Paciﬁc and, in particular, Southeast Asia.1 It emerges from the continued unease some have with current deﬁnitions and conceptualizations of processes of international corporate expansion and, in particular, their applicability to processes of service activity internationalization.
+5. Globalization, regionalization and ‘scales of integration’: US IT industry investment in Southeast Asia Neil M. Coe INTRODUCTION This chapter explores the spatial complexity of transnational corporation (TNC) organizational structures through an investigation into the growth strategies of US-based IT ﬁrms in the Asia–Paciﬁc and, in particular, Southeast Asia.1 It emerges from the continued unease some have with current deﬁnitions and conceptualizations of processes of international corporate expansion and, in particular, their applicability to processes of service activity internationalization.
 In deﬁnitional terms, there is still not enough clarity as to what terms such as regionalization, internationalization and globalization actually mean.
 Dicken et al. (1997), for example, argue that precise deﬁnitions are crucial to avoiding oversimplistic caricatures of complex processes.
 Equally, ‘fuzzy’ interpretations of these terms are a barrier to productive and comparable empirical research, and any subsequent policy or strategy recommendations (Markusen, 1999).
 In conceptual terms this chapter will make the argument that the investment strategies of TNCs are far more spatially variable and complex than is suggested in much of the contemporary international business literature.
 As Dicken et al. (1997, p.163) argue, ‘the real point is to recognize the diversity and complexity of the processes and structures involved as ﬁrms increasingly operate across national boundaries’.
-In addition, a further aim of the chapter is to consider how such conceptualizations might apply to service activities, which often do not conform to the typical manufacturing model – namely the sequential adding of value in diﬀerent locations as products are assembled – that seems to underlie much of the literature on this...
+In addition, a further aim of the chapter is to consider how such conceptualizations might apply to service activities, which often do not conform to the typical manufacturing model – namely the sequential adding of value in diﬀerent locations...

 You are not authenticated to view the full text of this chapter or article.